xwvi0ivwx/SoftUni/README.md

 # SoftUni
 SoftUni homeworks

-Changed Readme in branch MAIN
+Changes from bash in Develop2 branch

-Made changes for the Branch excercise